+Educate.
+Inspire.
+Grow.
 Teaching overseas can be a rewarding personal and professional experience.
 It is a great opportunity to enhance your professional skills and gain a new perspective of yourself, your home country, and to discover new parts of the world.
-An experienced teacher with a good sense of humor, strong classroom management skills, clear command of his/her subject material and who genuinely enjoys teaching will find success teaching overseas.
+A great way to find a position overseas is through a recruitment fair like TORF.
+See what other teachers have said about TORF and find out if it is the right event for you.

 If you have already registered for TORF and have received a Registrant ID and password from us, you can log in below:

 International schools are usually private, tuition-based schools, and can be non-profit with a parent-run board of directors, sponsored by a corporation, or sponsored by embassies.
 Some are proprietary in nature.
 They can vary in size from as small as 40 students to as large as 2000 students.
 They are found in over 100 countries around the world.
 The language of instruction is English, but some offer a bilingual program.
 Fluency in another language is not a requirement to teach in an international school.
 For most schools, the academic year begins in August or September and runs until June.
 Holidays vary according to the local culture.